 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-2. Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
-3. Annex B (Specific Safeguarding issues) KCSiE 2023 Click or tap to enter a date.
-4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are 6.
-If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I have the means to report this and/or discuss any concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL 7.
-I know that further guidance, together with copies of the policies mentioned above, are available at: www.tewincowper.herts.sch.uk
+The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) 08/09/2023 2.
+Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children 08/09/2023 3.
+Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 4.
+I am aware of who my school's DSL and Deputy(s) for safeguarding are Emma Fordham Shahnaz Birchall Gemma Burgess 5.
+If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I have the means to report this and/or discuss any concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL 6.
+I know that further guidance, together with copies of the policies mentioned above, are available at: On the cloud in a folder named policies l have read my school's Child Protection Policy and the associated guidance as above and ag gree i that I unde rstand my role and responsibilities in relation to safegu welfare at Almond Hill Junior School. arding childrei n and d promoting g their